 What is an innovative finance Isa, or Ifisa?

-An innovative finance Isa - sometimes called an Ifisa - is an Isa that contains peer-to-peer loans instead of cash (as in a cash Isa) or stocks and shares (as in an investment Isa).
+An innovative finance Isa (Ifisa) - is an Isa that contains peer-to-peer loans instead of cash (as in a cash Isa) or stocks and shares (as in an investment Isa).

 Peer-to-peer lending matches up investors, who are willing to lend, with borrowers, who could be individuals, businesses, or property developers.